Jeannelialbedo/Interactive-Lab-Hub/Lab 1/README.md

 For lab this week, we draw on this and other inspirations from theatre to stage interactions with a device where the main mode of display/output for the interactive device you are designing is lighting.
 You will plot the interaction with a storyboard, and use your computer and a smartphone to experiment with what the interactions will look and feel like. _Make sure you read all the instructions and understand the whole of the laboratory activity before starting!_

-# *Abetes*: Domestic Urinalysis Device for Diabetic Testing
+# *Abetes*: Domestic Urinalysis Device for Diabetic Testing.
+Testing with only 1 drop of urine.
 ![logo](https://github.com/Jeannelialbedo/Interactive-Lab-Hub/blob/Spring2021/Lab%201/logo.png)
 ![logo UI](https://github.com/Jeannelialbedo/Interactive-Lab-Hub/blob/Spring2021/Lab%201/logo%20UI.png)